 The Village of Bradner receives its drinking water from five wells that have been designated as a ground water source.
-Wells two and three are located at the municipal building (better known as the 'Light Plant').
+Wells four, five, six, seven and eight are located behind the water tower at 236 Caldwell Rd. .
+Wells one, two and three were located at the municipal building (better known as the 'Light Plant').
 These wells were abandoned and plugged in June of 2016.
-Wells four, five, six, seven and eight are located behind the water tower at 236 Caldwell.
-Well one is also located at the Light Plant, however this well has been abandoned and plugged as well.

 The Village of Bradner has received the Drinking Water Source Assessment Report completed by Ohio EPA.
 The Ohio EPA has determined that the aquifer that supplies drinking water to the Village of Bradner lies in a potential karst region.
 Ohio's potential karst regions are carbonate aquifers that are covered by less than 25 feet of glacial material and can exhibit surficial karst features such as sinkholes.
 The aquifer at the Bradner well field is covered by approximately 4 to 10 feet of medium-permeability material, which provides minimal protection from contamination.
-Depth to water in this aquifer is approximately 2 - 15 feet below the ground surface.
+Depth to water in this aquifer is approximately 2-15 feet below the ground surface.
 This assessment indicates that the Village of Bradner's source of drinking water has a high susceptibility to contamination, because of: